OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 This guide provides information on the installation and configuration of Airlock Browser, and also on developing and using web-based applications for Airlock Browser.

-Airlock Browser for Android is compatible with devices running Android 5.0 (Lollipop).
+Airlock Browser for Android is compatible with devices running Android 5.0 (Lollipop) and above.

 ## Overview of the User Interface